History of the Chicago Bears

 The Chicago Bears American football franchise is a charter member of the National Football League (NFL), and has played in all of the league's 100 seasons.
 The team has captured nine NFL championships – eight NFL championships and one Super Bowl – second most all time behind the Green Bay Packers.
-The franchise has also recorded more victories than any other franchise (739), retired the most uniform numbers (14), and have the most members in the Pro Football Hall of Fame (29).
+The franchise has also recorded the second most victories than any other franchise (809 regular season in the NFL, 18 in the playoffs, and 6 pre-NFL as of the end of the 2025 season), retired the most uniform numbers (14), and have the most members in the Pro Football Hall of Fame (29).
 The Bears have played in over a thousand games since becoming a charter member of the NFL in 1920.

 Early years: Formation of the league and Bear domination (1919–1946)

 The Decatur Staleys, the organization that eventually became the Chicago Bears, were originally founded as a works team of the A. E. Staley food starch company of Decatur, Illinois, in 1919; this was the typical start for several early professional football franchises.
 The team played independently in 1919, winning the Central Illinois Championship.
 In 1920, the company hired former University of Illinois teammates George Halas and Edward "Dutch" Sternaman to run the team.
+Halas would be the face of the franchise for the next 62 years.

 On September 17, 1920, 13 team representatives, including those representing Halas' team, met in Canton, Ohio, to create a new football league.
 In the interest of ticket sales and crowning a yearly champion, they decided to form the American Professional Football Association, which changed its name to National Football League (NFL) in 1922.
 On October 3, 1920, the Staleys played their first NFL game.
 Official team and league records cite Halas as the team's founder as he took over the team in 1920, when it became a charter member of the NFL.